 Reviewer Institution Suggested by Candidate Independently selected by Committee

 Mary Jones Stanford Univ. Х

-John Smith Michigan State Univ. Χ
+John Smith Michigan State Univ. Х

-Jane Brown Oregon State Univ. Χ
+Jane Brown Oregon State Univ.
+X

-Bob Akers Iowa State Univ. Χ Х
+Bob Akers Iowa State Univ.
+X X

-Sally Smith Penn State University Χ
+Sally Smith Penn State University X

-- 2. Following the table, provide a brief (two to three paragraphs) biographical sketch of each reviewer and explain why he or she was particularly suited to review the candidate's work. - 3.
-Following the biosketches, provide a sample copy of the letter of instruction sent to outside reviewers.

-4. Following the sample outside review instruction letter, provide the letters from outside reviewers.
+- 2. Following the table, provide a brief (two to three paragraphs) biographical sketch of each reviewer and explain why he or she was particularly suited to review the candidate's work.
+If a reviewer is not from a peer institution or major research university, please address the reasons that the reviewer was selected.
+The majority of reviewers are expected to be from a peer institution (SCHEV Peers) or other major research university. - 3.
+Following the biosketches, provide a sample copy of the letter of instruction sent to outside reviewers. - 4.
+Following the sample outside review instruction letter, provide the letters from outside reviewers.